JoshuaSGraham/Raytracer-In-Rust/README.md

 # Raytracer-In-Rust
-My Implementation of the raytracer from "Raytracer in one weekend" in the language rust
+My Implementation of the raytracer from "Raytracing in one weekend" in the language rust